Town Centre Management

 West Lothian Council supports the development of thriving local town centres in the five traditional towns of Armadale, Bathgate, Broxburn & Uphall, Linlithgow and Whitburn.

-West Lothian's traditional town centres have, over recent years, felt the impact of economic change and changing shopping patterns.
-These changes also offer opportunities and the Economic Development service works closely with Town Centre Management Groups, Business Improvement Districts (BIDs), Local Trader and Business Associations, all of which bring together organisations, businesses and individuals with the collective aim of creating more vibrant, sustainable and prosperous communities in our traditional town centres.
+West Lothian's traditional town centres have, over recent years, felt the impact of economic change and changing shopping patterns, further compounded by the unprecedented challenges of the recent pandemic and now the cost of living and doing business crisis.
+These changes also offer opportunities and Economic Development works closely with Town Centre Management Groups, Business Improvement Districts (BIDs), Local Trader and Business Associations, individual businesses and sole traders, all of which bring together local stakeholders with the collective aim of creating more vibrant, sustainable and prosperous communities in our traditional town centres.

-There are well-established Town Centre Management Groups in Bathgate, Broxburn, Linlithgow and Whitburn, These groups co-ordinate or support social, cultural and economic events / activities within the town and also strive to promote the town as a good place to live, do business, shop, socialise and enjoy.
-Support is also given to initiatives that improve the quality of life of residents and enhance the experience of visitors, such as the Fair Trade Town initiative.
+There are well-established Town Centre Management Groups in Bathgate, Broxburn & Uphall, Linlithgow and Whitburn, These groups help to co-ordinate or support social, cultural and economic events and activities within the town and also strive to promote the town as a good place to live, do business, shop, socialise and enjoy.
+Support is also given to initiatives that improve the quality of life of residents and enhance the experience of visitors.

-Business Improvement Districts (BIDs) exist in Bathgate and Linlithgow.
-BIDs are a geographically defined, business-led initiative where businesses agree to invest collectively to improve their trading environment within a fixed period of time (e.g. 5 year term).
+Business Improvement Districts exist in Bathgate and Linlithgow.
+These are a geographically defined, business-led initiative where businesses agree to invest collectively to improve their trading environment within a fixed period of time.
 Bathgate town centre was Scotland's first BID in 2008, and Linlithgow town centre (and Mill Road Industrial estate) became BIDs in 2014.